RopleyIT/InvoluteGears/README.md

 the rate of the minute hand, but is coaxial with it.
 Two gears are used to achieve the 1/12th reduction, using the two gear ratios 1/4 and 1/3 for example.
-This option allows you to find the number of teeth on both the gear and the pinion for the two gears so that they have the same axle separations, as required by the example of the minute to hour hand conversion.
+This option allows you to find the number of teeth on both the gear and the pinion for the two gears so that they have the same axle separations, for any overall gear ratio of numerator/denominator.

 | Argument | Description |
 | -------- | ----------- |